Coronavirus (COVID-19) Preparedness Information Learn More

 Practicing social distancing behaviors, including working from home, avoiding public gatherings and unnecessary travel, and maintaining a distance of approximately six feet from others when possible.

 As the situation regarding the novel coronavirus (COVID-19) continues to evolve, so does our hospital’s response.
 Central Carolina Hospital remains committed to the safety of our patients, staff, providers, and the community at large.
-In accordance with recommendations from the North Carolina Department of Health and Human Services, Centers for Disease Control and Prevention (CDC), and the North Carolina Hospital Association, we have made the difficult, but necessary, decision to implement new visitor restrictions including a zero visitor policy for admitted patients.
-This policy will come into effect on Tuesday March 24th.
+Given the increase in community spread of COVID-19, we have made the difficult, but necessary, decision to re-implement visitor restrictions including a zero visitor policy for admitted patients.
+This policy will come into effect on Wednesday, August 3rd.

 No visitors to admitted patients will be allowed until further notice except for the following limited exceptions: